aselshall/aea/README.md

 - Incomplete grades are granted in exceptional circumstances (e.g., medical emergency)

 ## Participation
-For participation assessment students are expected to:
+For participation assessment, students are expected to:
-- Watch recorded videos and actively participate in discussions_without_ being called upon by the instructor.
-Questions in class and office hours are highly
+- Watch recorded videos and fill-out exit tickets
-- Fill-out exit ticket and surveys meaningfully to provide instructor with constructive feedback and suggestions
+- Complete the survey at the end of each module meaningfully to provide instructor with constructive feedback and suggestions

-All these will be evident by the quality of your class participation, which form the majority of your participation grade.
+These form the majority of your participation grade.

 ## Homework
 A weekly homework will be posted on Canvas.
 Each assignment is due by Sunday at 11:59 pm, unless otherwise posted on CANVAS.
 Few assignments are designed to include self-directed learning opportunities.
 This is to give you the opportunity to explore and experiment with engineering problems of your interest.